-President Biden decisively won the state of Pennsylvania in the 2020 with 3,458,229 votes to Trump’s 3,377,674 votes.
+President Biden won the state of Pennsylvania in the 2020 election by a margin of 80,555 votes, winning 3,458,229 votes to Trump’s 3,377,674.
 However, Trump’s allies quickly began to challenge the results in Pennsylvania, as they had in other swing states carried by Biden.
 This included an effort by Republican state legislators to create a Bureau of Election Audits.

-As required by law, each Pennsylvania county performed an audit of its votes before certification of a winner by the Secretary of State.
-Then, in February 2021, Pennsylvania completed a “pilot audit” of 63 out of 67 counties across the state.
-The pilot audit reviewed a random sample of 45,000 ballots to confirm the accuracy of the tabulation process.
-There was also a state-wide audit of the presidential primary process concluded in August 2020.
+As required by law, each county in Pennsylvania performed an audit of its votes before the secretary of state certified the winner.
+Then, in February 2021, Pennsylvania completed a “pilot audit” of 63 of the 67 counties in the state in which auditors reviewed a random sample of 45,000 ballots to confirm the accuracy of the tabulation process.
+In addition, a statewide audit of the presidential primary process had been conducted in August 2020.

-In November 2021, despite the two previous audits, Republicans in the Pennsylvania Senate initiated a state-wide audit of the 2020 results.
-They awarded a no-bid contract to Envoy Sage, a small Iowa-based business with no elections experience, to conduct the audit.
-The audit also included an investigation of voting machines used in Fulton County.
-As part of the election, the Republican-controlled Senate Intergovernmental Operations Committee subpoenaed the Department of State for private voter information.
-As part of the audit, Envoy Sage was hired to review 700 pages of emails regarding concerns raised by Pennsylvania voters about the election procedure.
+Despite the two previous audits, in November 2021 Republican state senators initiated a statewide audit of the 2020 presidential election results.
+They awarded a no-bid contract to Envoy Sage, a small Iowa-based firm with no experience with elections, to conduct the audit, which also included an investigation of voting machines used in Fulton County.
+As part of the audit, the Republican-controlled Senate Intergovernmental Operations Committee subpoenaed the Department of State for private voter information and Envoy Sage employees reviewed 700 pages of emails from Pennsylvania voters regarding their concerns about the election procedures.

-- State Sen. Cris Dush, chair of the Intergovernmental Operations Committee, led the Senate’s audit into the 2020 election.
-Dush communicated with Trump regarding the audit, stating of his conversations with the former president, “He congratulated me and said that he wanted to have confidence in me.
+- State Senator Cris Dush, chair of the Intergovernmental Operations Committee, led the Senate’s audit of the 2020 election and kept in touch with Trump about the audit, stating in reference to his conversations with the former president: “He congratulated me and said that he wanted to have confidence in me.
 He’s going to be watching me.”

 - The Senate Republican-led statewide audit begun in November 2021 included a taxpayer-funded $270,250 no-bid contract for Envoy Sage.

-- Senate Republicans entered a second, $187,000 contract with Envoy Sage to secure access to ballot tabulation equipment from Fulton County and made by Dominion as part of their auditing effort.
+- As part of their auditing effort, Senate Republicans agreed to a second, $187,000 contract with Envoy Sage to secure access to ballot tabulation equipment from Fulton County and made by Dominion.

 - Both the mandatory county-by-county audit completed before certification and the pilot audit completed in February 2021 affirmed the accuracy of the vote count and did not reveal any instances of fraud.

-- The results from the Republican-led state Senate audit were not made public as of September 2022.
-According to the contract signed with Envoy Sage, it is unclear if the public will ever get to know the results.
-The contract required Envoy Sage to deliver its findings by May 15, 2022, but the Senate could extend the agreement “if necessary,” which it did.
+- The results of the Republican-led state Senate audit have not been made public and it is unclear if they ever will be, according to the contract signed with Envoy Sage.
+The contract required the company to deliver its findings by May 15, 2022, but the Senate could extend the agreement “if necessary,” which it did.